What is a Jumbo Mortgage Loan?

 The intent of credit scores is to rate how trustworthy you are as a borrower based on how you have handled previous loans.
 Credit scores range from 300 to 850 and consider various factors, the biggest one being how fast you have repaid previous and existing loans and debts.

 A strong credit score is important for most loans and lines of credit, but especially for jumbo loans.
 The required score to qualify will vary depending on the required loan amount.
-Generally, the more you are looking to borrow, the higher the credit score.
+Generally, the more you are looking to borrow, the higher the credit score requirement will be.

 To qualify for a jumbo loan, your deposit account statements may also be reviewed.
 The amount of cash you have on hand, as well as a steady cash flow of money in and out of your bank account, provide assurance that you have the ability to pay off your desired loan.
 It is not uncommon for a lender to require that you have enough in savings to pay for a one-year mortgage before approving you for a home jumbo loan.